benzap/djinn/README.md

-# clojinn - Clojure-in-clojure Scripting.
+# djinn - Clojure-in-clojure Scripting.

 The answer to using clojure within a natively compiled clojure application.